 - Visual Art

-For these subjects, students complete a course of study outlined in the subject specification for each subject.
-Since 2014, subjects have been changing over on a phased basis to these new specifications.
+For all these subjects and short courses, students complete a course of study outlined in the subject specification.
+Since 2014, subjects have been changing over on a phased basis to these new specifications and from September 2021, students will follow these new specifications in all subjects and short courses.

 Students are encouraged to access Other Areas of Learning through, for example, involvement in extra-curricular activities.